scalable-web-systems/497s-F22/syllabus/syllabus.md

 5. Course staff will comment directly on your GitHub repository.
 6. Grades will be placed in Moodle.
 7. You review your grades and comments.
 You have two days to request a regrade if there is something you feel was overlooked.
 We are human, so we can make mistakes.
 But, we also need to have a timeline.
 We will strictly follow this and deny any requests after 48 hours.

+## Self and Peer Evaluations

+Evaluations are a prevalent form of providing feedback in the real-world to managers and team members in the software industry.
+You will participate in three rounds of evaluations during the semester.
+Each round consists of two evaluations: you evaluate yourself and you evaluate your team members.
+These evaluations are valuable opportunities to reflect on your work and the work of your team members in this course.The data from these evaluations is very helpful feedback for the course staff and team members to make any changes that improve your effort and your team's effort.

+1. **Self-Evaluation**: you will evaluate your efforts in the course, what you have learned, what you haven't learned, your level or effort and participation, and what your target goals will be until the next evaluation round.
+This is a short Moodle questionnaire.
+Please be sure to write feedback in the comment field in addition to the rating questions as that is very useful information for the course staff.
+This data will only be shared amongst the course staff.

+2. **Peer-Evaluation**: You will evaluate yourself and your team members on the level and quality of your/their participation.
+Peer evaluations are done in the CATME system.
+A link will be provided on the Moodle site for this course.
+Some of the categories you will report on in the peer survey include:

+   - Contributing to the Team's Work
+   - Interacting with Teammates
+   - Expecting Quality
+   - Team Conflict
+   - Team Satisfaction
+   - Team Cohesiveness
+   - Psychological Safety

+You are required to complete BOTH of these evaluations.
+Because the data from these evaluations is time-critical, there are NO EXTENSIONS to the due dates of these evaluations.
+Your grade will be affected significantly if you fail to complete any of these evaluations, so make sure you note the due dates for these time-critical evaluations and schedule accordingly.

+Note that the peer-evaluation data will be seen by the course staff and team members but in anonymized form; your name will not be associated with the results.
+This data is important feedback - especially the comment field.

 ## Final Grades